Pressure Cooker Garlic-Dill Deviled Eggs

-Easter isn't complete without deviled eggs.
-I like to experiment with my recipes, and was pleasantly pleased with how the fresh dill really perked up the flavor of these irresistible appetizers. —Kami Horch, Frankfort, Maine
+I like to experiment with deviled egg flavors, and was pleasantly pleased with how the fresh dill really perked up the flavor of these irresistible appetizers.
+Plus, the pressure cooker makes them even easier to whip up. —Kami Horch, Frankfort, Maine

 - 1 cup cold water